PawanKumar18/PawanKumar18/README.md

 As a computer science graduate student at Northeastern University, I have over two years of experience in web development with expertise in MERN stack and Java.
 I am also interested in machine learning and have completed several online courses in the field.
 I am seeking opportunities as a Software Engineer Intern in the US to utilize my skills in both full-stack development and machine learning.
 I am eager to learn new technologies, take on new challenges and work in a dynamic and innovative environment.

 * 🌍  I'm based in Boston, MA
-* 🧠  I'm learning Fast AI course
+* 🧠  I'm learning Fast AI
 * ⚡  Actively looking for Summer/ Fall 2023 internship/Coop

 ### Machine Learning